 The Judicial Procedures have been established to ensure fundamental fairness to all individuals and organizations involved.
-The evidentiary standard that guides this process is the preponderance of the evidence and provides the standard of proof required to determine if a student and/ or student organization violated the Code of Student Conduct.
+The evidentiary standard that guides this process is the preponderance of the evidence and provides the standard of proof required to determine if a student and/ or student organization violated the Student Code of Conduct.
 The standard is met when the evidence brought forth through the student conduct process proves the allegations to be more likely true than not true.

 Any member of the campus community, including visitors or guests, can file a complaint against a student for a violation of the Student Code of Conduct by submitting this online reporting form.
+The University reserves the right to initiate a complaint without a complainant and to initiate conduct proceedings.
 Complaints will be reviewed by the Vice President for Student Affairs (or designee) and accepted, rejected, or routed to another appropriate department for review.
-A violation of the policy by a student constitutes a violation of the Student Code of Conduct and may also violate one or more other substantive code provisions.